Guatemala syphilis experiments: Study methods

-In 1947, Dr. Cutler began experimenting with gonorrhea on Guatemalan soldiers.
+In 1947, Cutler began experimenting with gonorrhea on Guatemalan soldiers.
 About 600 soldiers were infected with the disease after a year and a half.
 Infected sex workers were used to infect the soldiers, and gonorrheal pus from soldiers' penises were injected into other soldiers.
 Chancroid experiments were also conducted simultaneously on about 80 soldiers, in which doctors would scratch soldiers' arms and infect the wounds.
 Consent was given by soldiers' officials or patient doctors, but was not reported to have been given by the subjects themselves.

 A documented subject profile provides a detailed description of what the subjects faced within this experiment:

 Berta was a female patient in the Psychiatric Hospital... in February 1948, Berta was injected in her left arm with syphilis.
 A month later, she developed scabies (an itchy skin infection caused by a mite).
 Several weeks later, Dr. Cutler noted that she also developed red bumps where he had injected her arm, lesions on her arms and legs, and her skin was beginning to waste away from her body.
 Berta was not treated for syphilis until three months after her injection.
 Soon after, on August 23, Dr. Cutler wrote that Berta appeared as if she was going to die, but he did not specify why.
 That same day he put gonorrheal pus from another male subject into both of Berta's eyes, as well as in her urethra and rectum.
 He also re-infected her with syphilis.
 Several days later, Berta's eyes were filled with pus from the gonorrhea, and she was bleeding from her urethra.
 Three days later, on August 27, Berta died.

 Subjects

 In total, 1,308 people were confirmed to have been a part of this experiment.
 Of this group, 678 individuals were documented as getting some form of treatment.
 However, some reports say that up to 5,128 individuals were monitored for symptoms or became a part of the experiment through natural infection.
 The populations involved consisted of child and adult commercial sex workers, prisoners, soldiers, orphans, leprosy patients, and mental hospital patients.
-Many of these subjects were indigenous Guatemalans and Guatemalans living in poverty.
+Many of these subjects were Indigenous Guatemalans and Guatemalans living in poverty.
 Their ages ranged from 10 to 72, though the average subject was in their 20s.

 The Centers for Disease Control and Prevention acknowledges that "the design and conduct of the studies was unethical in many respects, including deliberate exposure of subjects to known serious health threats, lack of knowledge of and consent for experimental procedures by study subjects, and the use of highly vulnerable populations."
 A total of 83 subjects died, though the exact relationship to the experiment remains undocumented.